fullmetalbrackets/blog/src/content/blog/setup-cloudflare-tunnel-to-access-self-hosted-apps.md

 Now only your IP address should have access to `music.your-domain.com`.
 Be aware that if your IP address changes (and is common with residential ISPs unless you have a static IP), you will need to keep track of that and update the rule accordingly.

-It is possible to <a href="https://developers.cloudflare.com/dns/manage-dns-records/how-to/managing-dynamic-ip-addresses" target="_blank">dynamically update DNS records in Cloudflare</a> via API or third-party tools, but I have not gone down this particular rabbit hole, so you're on your own there for now.
+It is possible to <a href="https://developers.cloudflare.com/dns/manage-dns-records/how-to/managing-dynamic-ip-addresses" target="_blank" data-umami-event="tunnel-apps-cf-ddns">dynamically update DNS records in Cloudflare</a> via API or third-party tools, but I have not gone down this particular rabbit hole, so you're on your own there for now.

 ## Related Articles